PlanQK/planqk-platform-docs/src/docs/getting-started/cli-reference.md

 ## `planqk list-contexts`

-Retrieves the available contexts, i.e., the personal or organizational accounts you are currently working with.
+Retrieves the available contexts, i.e., the personal or organizational accounts available to you to work with.

 ```
 USAGE
   $ planqk list-contexts

 DESCRIPTION
-  Retrieves the available contexts, i.e., the personal or organizational accounts you are currently working with.
+  Retrieves the available contexts, i.e., the personal or organizational accounts available to you to work with.

 EXAMPLES
   $ planqk list-contexts